 PROPOSED ACTION AND ALTERNATIVES

-The actions being considered in this environmental assessment are 1) issuing a permit for release of the second parasitoid of Erythrina gall wasp, A. nitens. (the Proposed Action) and 2) no action (the No Action Alternative).
+The actions being considered in this Final Environmental Assessment are 1) issuing a permit for release of the second parasitoid of Erythrina gall wasp, A. nitens.
+(The Proposed Action) and 2) no action (the No Action Alternative).

 Proposed Action